 We make a NAB REVIEW available for you (optional) to compliment your AU and AIT experience and better prepare you for the NAB's examinations.
 We plan to do these in the late July/early August and February time frames (twice a year - post AU).
 Be watching for the next one to be "advertised" here (through our Calendar link, above) or call us and ask...cost will be $300 per person.
 They are held in Shepherd Mall in the OSBELTCA Conference Room (Suite 2H).
-Look for for more info on our calendar...This is primarily for those taking the NHA exams, but we know that with the Core Exam items, this review IS helpful for all candidates (such as RCAL) because there is a considerable amount of "overlap" of the material...
+Look for more info on our calendar...This is primarily for those taking the NHA exams, but we know that with the Core Exam items, this review IS helpful for all candidates (such as RCAL) because there is a considerable amount of "overlap" of the material...
+The one we are holding in July 2023 may be the last one - it is unknown whether OSDH will continue this practice or not.

 Administrators University (AU)